markussandin1/Newsdeck/DEPLOYMENT.md

    - Vercel will automatically deploy
    - Or manually trigger a deployment from the Vercel dashboard

-2. **Test persistence:**
-   - Visit `your-domain.vercel.app/test-persistence`
-   - Run the test suite to verify database connectivity
+2. **Verify persistence manually:**
+   - Open the admin dashboard at `/admin`
-   - Create some columns and add data
+   - Create a column and push test events through your workflow
-   - Refresh the page to verify data persists
+   - Reload the dashboard to ensure items remain after refresh

 ## Local Development Setup